dougeby/IntuneDocs/intune/custom-notifications.md

 # Send custom notifications in Intune

 Use Microsoft Intune to send custom notifications to the users of managed iOS and Android devices.
 These messages appear as standard push notifications from the Company Portal app on a user’s device, just as notifications from other applications on the device appear.
+Intune custom notifications aren’t supported by Windows devices.

 Custom notification messages include a short title and a message body of 500 characters or less.
-Because these messages aren’t tied to specific features in Intune, you can use them for any general communication purpose.
+These messages can be customized for any general communication purpose.

-Intune custom notifications aren’t supported by Windows devices, and users of Windows devices won’t see them.

 ## Common scenarios for sending custom notifications